PuppyPi/datashets-java/README.md

 # datashets-java
-The Datashets Core Model / API in Java!
+The Datashets Core Model / API in Java